Yuna Ayala, Ph.D.

 Our lab studies the mechanism of protein function at the atomic resolution level utilizing X-ray crystallography and biochemical approaches.
 The main focus is recombination mediator proteins (RMPs), which are essential for genome stability and DNA repair in all organisms.

-- RecO initiates DNA recombination and strand annealing through two alternative DNA-binding mechanisms.
+- RecO protein initiates DNA recombination and strand annealing through two alternative DNA binding mechanisms.

 Ryzhikov M, Gupta R, et al. J Biol Chem.
 (2014) 289(42):28846-28855.